fabreeko-speedy/misc/PG7-Pinned-AB Drives 2.4/README.md

 # Bill Of Materials

 I used the specific components listed below, so shop and use at your own risk!

-YOU NEED TO SAND DOWN THE ALUMINIUM PINS TO MAKE THEM FIT - this is done to clean up the top of the A/B Drives and keep the pins captive.
+**YOU NEED TO SAND DOWN THE ALUMINIUM PINS TO MAKE THEM FIT** - This is done to clean up the top of the A/B Drives and keep the pins captive.
+Matching XY-Joints in STL directory.

 | Part | Qty | Link | Alternate |
 | - | - | - | - |